tadeugomes/agente_sql/REMOVING_API_KEYS_FROM_GIT_HISTORY.md

 This guide provides instructions on how to remove sensitive information like API keys from your Git history.

-## Option 1: Using the Provided Script (Recommended for Most Users)
+## Option 1: Using the Improved Script (Recommended)

-We've created a script that automates the process of removing API keys from your Git history using `git filter-branch`.
+We've created an improved script that automates the process of removing API keys from your Git history.
+This script is more robust and can handle various edge cases.

 ### Prerequisites